workos/authkit-chrome-extension-example/README.md

 # AuthKit Chrome Extension Example

+> [!WARNING]
+> This is example code provided as-is for demonstration purposes.
+It may not be production-ready and is not officially
+> supported by WorkOS.
+Use at your own risk.

 A Chrome extension that keeps AuthKit sessions alive through automatic token refresh, solving the common problem of sessions expiring when users close their AuthKit application tabs.

 ## Problem Solved